moldach/gene-set-enrichment-R/README.md

 ## Acknowledgments

 * This is material developed by [Dr. January Weiner](https://www.physalia-courses.org/instructors/t14/) from Max Planck Institute for Infection Biology, GER
-* The material herein was covered at the 5 day workshop in Berlin held by [Physalia Courses](https://www.physalia-courses.org/)
+* The material herein was covered at the 5 day workshop in Berlin March 12-16 2018, **Squeezing biology out of statistics: Gene set and pathway analysis in HT data**  held by [Physalia Courses](https://www.physalia-courses.org/)